SpatialMem: Metric-Aligned Long-Horizon Video Memory for Language Grounding and QA: Introduction

 \section{Introduction}

-Enabling autonomous agents, such as augmented reality (AR) assistants or mobile robots, to robustly understand and interact with 3D indoor environments, requires more than just frame-by-frame perception.
-A critical component is a {persistent, hierarchical spatial memory} \cite{blukis2022persistent} that grounds language queries in a stable, metric world model.
+Enabling autonomous agents, such as augmented reality (AR) assistants or mobile robots, to consistently represent and reason about 3D indoor environments requires more than just frame-by-frame perception.
+A critical component is a persistent, hierarchical spatial memory \cite{blukis2022persistent} that grounds language queries in a stable, metric world model.
 Unlike short-term visual processing, such a memory must maintain consistency over time.
-This allows for complex relational questions (\eg, ``what is on the table to the left of the window?'') by grounding queries in persistent metric anchors like walls, doors, and windows, which, in turn, provide context for dynamic object nodes.
+This allows for complex relational questions (e.g., ``what is on the table to the left of the window?'') by grounding queries in persistent metric anchors like walls, doors, and windows, which, in turn, provide context for dynamic object nodes.

 A significant barrier to the deployment of such systems is their reliance on specialized hardware, such as depth sensors (RGB-D) or inertial measurement units (IMUs), and calibrated Visual-SLAM systems \cite{macario2022comprehensive}.
-To maximize accessibility and enable low-cost deployment on commodity hardware like mobile phones and egocentric cameras, we target the challenging task of building this 3D queryable memory from {casual, egocentric RGB video streams alone}.
+To maximize accessibility and enable low-cost deployment on commodity hardware like mobile phones and egocentric cameras, we target the challenging task of building this 3D queryable memory from casual, egocentric RGB video streams alone.